 Let’s look at how this would look if those APs were a group of people in a room: you’d have some people transmitting whispering right next to people with a megaphone shouting.
 I've explained this concept in another blog, titled Wi-Fi and the Cinema Story.

 Even right next to the guy whispering, the guy with the megaphone is going to drown him out.
 This is just the Transmission (TX) side of things.

 How does it look from a client point of view?
-Well, a Cisco phone has only 40 mW maximum transmission power.
-There are other weaker devices, such as location tags (check the Ekahau A4 tag for example).
+Well, a Cisco phone has only 40 mW maximum transmission power (this was the Cisco 7925 - it's lower for the newer Cisco 8821).

-Walk around with that phone on 40mW and even when you walk past an AP running at 25mW, you’ll end up connecting to the 200mW AP nearby.
 The phone is listening to the RSSI of the AP to work out which is closer.
-It doesn’t know you’re right under an AP, only that the 200mW AP appears like a better choice.
+It doesn’t know you’re right under an AP, only that the distance 200mW AP appears like a better choice.

 |Is there another way?||Maybe.
 If you can match the receive sensitivity of your AP and balance this with the transmit power to roughly evenly match them, you’ll likely achieve the same effect.

 It would take some playing with though, and could be considered a theoretical solution to help.
 Check Cisco’s RX SOP feature for an example of how this might be done.

 It depends.
 If you want spare capacity in your network and you want lower powered devices to roam properly, then yes you do.